elixir-webrtc/ex_webrtc/guides/introduction/forwarding.md

 > and many more.
 Check out the [RFC 3550](https://datatracker.ietf.org/doc/html/rfc3550) to learn more about RTP.

 Next, we will learn what you can do with the RTP packets.
-For now we won't actually look into the packets themselves, our goal for this part of the tutorial will be to forward the received data back to the same web browser.
+For now, we won't actually look into the packets themselves, our goal for this part of the tutorial will be to forward the received data back to the same web browser.

 ```mermaid
 flowchart LR